ava-labs/avalanchego/README.md

 to analyze how your fee paramterization behaves and/or how many resources your VM uses under different load patterns.
 For this reason, we developed `cmd/simulator`.
-`cmd/simulator` lets your drive arbitrary load across any number of [endpoints] with a user-specified [concurrency], [base-fee], and [priority-fee].
+`cmd/simulator` lets your drive arbitrary load across any number of [endpoints] with a user-specified `concurrency`, `base-fee`, and `priority-fee`.

-To get started, open the directory `cmd/simulator` and add your chain's endpoints to the file at `.simulator/config.yml` (these will be provided after running `./scripts/run.sh`):
+To get started, open the directory `cmd/simulator` and add your network's endpoints to the file at `.simulator/config.yml` (these will be provided after running `./scripts/run.sh`):